LLMs and the Human Condition: The problem: people read minds

 \section{The problem: people read minds}

-Working on NLU, one sooner or later comes across a phenomenon in which humans appear to do ``mind reading''.
-In what follows the focus is one example but the phenomenon itself is extremely common.
-The solution is often assumed to be a better (and more detailed) representation of the context and from that perspective this paper proposes representing context, not as things, but as \textbf{an ecology of practices}.
+Working on NLU, one sooner or later comes across a phenomenon in which humans recognise the intent of their conversational partner (for example \cite{Wallis08}).
+The solution is often assumed to be a better (and more detailed) representation of the context and from that perspective this paper proposes representing context, not as things and their relationships, but as \textbf{an ecology of practices}.

 A good example of the problem is this transcript from Mann~\cite{Mann88} --- a transcript of a real conversation in a naturally occurring setting: